Analysis | Why an Emerging Market Rout Has Hit Indonesia So Hard

 3. How badly are the currency and stocks faring?

-The rupiah is the worst performer in Asia since the emerging-market selloff began in late January, weakening 9 percent to its lowest level against the dollar since 2015.
-The Jakarta Stock Exchange Composite Index, or JCI, is down about 7 percent this year, while the yield on the benchmark 10-year government bonds has rallied 158 points this year to the highest since January 2017.
+The rupiah is the second-worst performer in Asia (after India) since the emerging-market selloff began in late January, weakening about 9 percent to its lowest level against the dollar since 2015.
+The Jakarta Stock Exchange Composite Index, or JCI, is down 9 percent this year, while the yield on the benchmark 10-year government bonds has rallied this year to the highest since the end of 2016.

 4. What has the central bank done to stem the rout?

-Bank Indonesia raised interest rates by a total of 100 basis points since May and intervened in both the currency and the bond market to curb losses, draining what was a record stockpile of foreign reserves in January by about $14 billion to $118 billion in July.
-The central bank has said it stands ready to respond to excessive market volatility and has maintained a hawkish monetary policy stance even though it kept the benchmark rate on hold in July.
-The impact of the Turkey crisis will weigh on the bank’s policy decision on Wednesday, and authorities have said they’re already intervening in the foreign-exchange market to stabilize the currency and are injecting more liquidity through swap auctions.
-The government is also doing its bit to shore up dollar supplies over the longer term: it plans to increase the use of palm-based biodiesel to cut fuel imports, promote tourism and boost exports.
+Bank Indonesia raised interest rates by a total of 125 basis points since May and intervened in both the currency and the bond market to curb losses, draining what was a record stockpile of foreign reserves in January by about $14 billion to $118 billion in July.
+The central bank has said it stands ready to respond to excessive market volatility and has maintained a hawkish monetary policy.
+Ahead of this year’s fourth rate hike on Aug.
+15, authorities said they were already intervening in the foreign-exchange market to stabilize the currency and injecting more liquidity through swap auctions.
+The government is doing its bit to shore up dollar supplies, too: It plans to restrict imports of consumer goods, accelerate the use of palm-based biodiesel to cut fuel imports, promote tourism and boost exports.
+It also intends to order its main energy company to be the sole buyer of locally produced crude to help reduce oil imports.

 5. Will it succeed?

 The central bank says Indonesia’s economic fundamentals are better than many emerging market counterparts such as Argentina, Turkey and Russia, while analysts point to a generally stronger position for Asian emerging markets that makes them able to withstand external shocks better than global peers.
-But with the Fed set to continue raising interest rates and the spread between U.S. and emerging market yields narrowing, expect more currency weakness, which will only get worse if the slump in the lira develops into a full-blown financial crisis in Turkey.
+But with the Fed set to continue raising interest rates and the spread between U.S. and emerging market yields narrowing, expect more currency weakness, which will only get worse if the slump in the Turkish lira continues.

 6. Hasn’t this happened before?